Haze in Singapore is said to ease with the arrival of strong winds, according to a recent report in Straits Times.

 This can be a stressful time for parents as they find ways to haze-proof their homes.
 But not to worry parents, we’ve got your back!
-Here are five essential tools to help you protect you and your family from the haze.
+Here are five essential tools to help you protect yourself and your family from the haze.

 Haze in Singapore: 5 Essential Items To Protect Your Whole Family